naher94/rehanbutt.com/_posts/2016-12-16-conversationalDesign.markdown

 permalink: thesis
 ---

 As a designer I am very much interested in the design process and the tools used in the design process.
 One aspect that I find exceptionally interesting about the design process is how we communicate with one other specifically within the realm of verbal communication and conversation.
-Conversation and verbal communication was one of the first ways stories were passed down and still plays a very important in our daily lives today from a quick chat in the hallway to formal presentations.
+Conversation and verbal communication was one of the first ways stories were passed down and still plays a very important role in our daily lives today from a quick chat in the hallway to formal presentations.
 As such I would like to wrap my thesis around this idea and create a tool to augment the design process from verbal input.
 Along the way we will explore the role that conversation and vocal communication plays in design.
-If you would like a more in depth look at my thoughs feel free to read my <a target="_blank" href="../img/conversationalDesign/conversationalDesignPaper.pdf">Paper</a>.
+If you would like a more in depth look at my thoughs feel free to read my <a target="_blank" href="../img/conversationalDesign/conversationalDesignPaper.pdf">paper</a>.

 <div class="image-container"><img src="../img/conversationalDesign/designProcess.svg" alt="Design Process"/></div>